rohit0110/medichain/README.md

 grant_access(doctor: Pubkey)

 // THINK
-Should doctor be requesting access, otherwise doctors pubkey can be spammed by anyone and their view filled?
+Should doctor be requesting access, otherwise doctors pubkey can be spammed by anyone and their view filled? \

+Better Names
+Needs to be Mobile Friendly
+MRI scans etc probably needs to be shared without ZK but Medical history can be ZK?